 common name: waterlily leafcutter

-scientific name: Synclita obliteralis (Walker) (Insecta: Lepidoptera: Crambidae: Acentropinae)
+scientific name: Elophila obliteralis (Walker) (Insecta: Lepidoptera: Crambidae: Acentropinae)

-Introduction - Distribution - Description - Life Cycle and Biology - Hosts - Economic Importance - Related Species - Selected References
+Introduction - Synonymy - Distribution - Description - Life Cycle and Biology - Hosts - Damage - Importance as a Biological Control Agent - Monitoring and Management - Related Species - Selected References

 Hygrophila polysperma (Roxb.)
 T. Anderson (Polemoniales: Acanthaceae) is a rooted submersed or emersed aquatic plant in shallow water areas and saturated shorelines throughout Florida.
 This invasive aquatic plant also is known as hygrophila, hygro, East Indian hygro, green hygro, Miramar weed, oriental ludwigia, and Indian swampweed (hereafter referred to as hygrophila).